Th2ooo/magmaOpt/tutorial.md

 ### `path.py` parameters

 You only need to configure this file if you want to run your own test cases.
 Here is a short description of what  you can modify, section by section.
-In the provided state, `path.py` is parametrized to run a test case similar to the one presented section 3.1 of the article.
+In the provided state, `path.py` is parametrized to run a test case similar to the one presented section 3.1 of the (article)[https://hal.science/hal-05373455].

 - `Main paths`: configure where the diverse folder needed for the execution are
 - `Labels`: Labels given to the different subsets of the mesh (Omega, Gamma, Gamma_u ...).
 You don't need to change it unless you have specific needs for the initial mesh.